 If you are lucky (or unlucky) enough to have an entire room set aside specifically for crafting this can be a good or a bad thing.
 I find that most crafters are like me.
 They (well, we) believe you can never have too many craft supplies and purging rarely happens because you just never know when you might need that random purple button shaped like a unicorn.
 Just sayin’.

-Rather than purge how about we find a way to organize and sort what we have.
+Rather than purge some of those beloved supplies, how about we find a way to organize and sort what we have.
 And how about we do it spending next to nothing.

 No, it may not be pretty…but pretty just isn’t how I roll.
 Simple and effective is my thing and if that is your thing too then stick around for a while.
 We are going to be great friends.

 I am a card maker so brads are a must.
 Of course, you can never have just one color, you need many MANY assorted colors and sizes of brads.
 I stumbled across these magnetic containers at the Christmas tree shop and they were 3 for a dollar.
-I asked Hubs for a sheet of metal that I could have and glued that onto the wall.
-Next, I simply sorted my brads out and filled my containers and done!
-Super simple, costs less than a few dollars and easy to use.
+I asked Hubby for a sheet of metal that I could have and glued that onto the wall.
+Next, I simply sorted my brads out and filled my containers, and done.
+Super simple, costs less than a few dollars, and easy to use.

 Another of my favorites things to make are Christmas ornaments.
 Twine is used with most of my ornaments and there is nothing worse than tangled twine.
 I had this sugar container in my kitchen that I was going to purge and thought that might work perfectly for my twine.

 Now my twine is kept on a shelf, is easy to find, and even easier to use.